GSLBiotech/muscle/README.md

 Modifications
 =============

+3.8.1551.gsl3 Feb 11, 2020
+- Ported code to build natively on Windows in 64bit with MSVC.

 3.8.1551.gsl2 Sep 27, 2018
 - Do not use -maxiters to abort pre-emptively due to incomplete "ptrBestMSA" results.
   Note: -maxhours will output the same incomplete results.